DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudWatch/README.md

 Alarm when average **(Statistics)** CPUUtilization **(Metric)** is over 70%**(Threshold)** in the period of 30 minutes **(Period/Aggregation Period)** with 2 DataPoints out of 3 evaluation period **(>70% happens 2 times out of 90 mins - 3x30 mins)**.

-Within a single **Period**, there will be multiple sample data collected.
-Depending on the chosen **Statistics**, they are then calculated into one data point which represents a aggregate value of that period. i.e With data resolution of 1 min and period of 5 mins, 5 sample data is collected.
-If `Maximum` is used, the largest value out of 5 will be plucked into one data point.

 By default, data resolution is 1 min (1 second is the smallest) meaning metric data is aggregated and stored by CloudWatch in a 1 minute chunk.
 If you retrieve the metric for a hour from 3 days ago, you will receive 60 data points.
 However, depending on the metric data age, older data might be only retrievable at a higher resolution.
 For example, after 15 days, metric data is still available but can only be retrieved with 5 mins data resolution - 5 one min chunks combined and made available for your retrieval.
 If you still specify 1 min data resolution, you will receive nothing.

 ### Logging